georgiee/origami/LOG.md

 Today I also converted all of the given *.ori files from the Java Sources to use them in the new dropdown to test any model at any point in time.

+I fixed the debug panel for the playbook so next/prev are now always in bounds.
+Now I will finally fix are core problem: Reflecting of a selected polygon index is not always working.
+Most of the time the problem is when I place the plane at borders and try to reflect back a polygon with lays on top of another polygon.
+It's currently just flipping both.
+So maybe the crease immediately before or the select algorithm is wrong.
+I do't think that the reflection is wrokng as that thing is rather simple from an implementation perpsective.
+Let's see.
+I will give me one hour today to look into it.
+Ok 1 hour later.
+Result: I was distracted by WWDC, by Japanese Music I was searching for BUT I got somethign at least.
+That boat which is not working straight from the decoded ori file is working when I align it and reflect the lower tip manually.
+Within the #reflectIndex method I output the selection and see that the array is the same as if I would position the plane far outside of the whole object- which would cause it just to flip as every polygon would be on one side of the plane. (these are the actual values: [6, 0, 1, 2, 3, 4, 5, 7])

+If I do it manually I see two major differences: The selection shrinks: [10, 4] which is what I exptected as only the two polygons forming one side of the triangle should flip over.
+And I can see in the creasing pattern a perfect red cross.
+Which outlines in combination with my selected polygon what will flip.
+Take the dot I place on the polygon I want to select and in combination with the creasign preview (the red cross ) I see that my two expected polygons are enclosed.

+I wonder what is the *perfect* way to align my object to the camera to get the proper plane.
+At the moment I align the two flaps as best as I can to the the proper angle to put generate my plane.
+Is it Neusis that could help here?
+Anyway.
+I call it a night for today.

 ## 170604
 New day, new stupid bug.
 I am in the process of refactoring and want to put the cut method into a polygon class.
 Process is good, it's a lot of cross testing to see if the results are the same as before without the parts ripped out of the shape class.